luisalvarez246/infra-as-code-lab-exercises-lcay/Session_3_Terraform_State/README.md

 We are creating an independent folder inside your project that has Terraform files to create the resources necessary for remote state management.
 We will run Terraform in this folder to create these resources before running Terraform in the root folder of your project to create the resources for your solution.
 We recommend continuing to make small commits of your changes to your repo at logical moments throughout the session.

-This goal can be achieved using two main approaches for S3 backend state locking: the legacy DynamoDB-based method and the newer S3-native method.
+This goal can be achieved using two main approaches for S3 backend state locking: the legacy DynamoDB-based method and the newer S3-native method. **Important:** Please note that the S3-native approach is available only from Terraform version 1.10.0.

 #### Option 1: Using S3 with DynamoDB for State Locking (Legacy Approach)